Czer0C/firegram/README.md

 ## Photo Gallery App

-## React + Firebase
+* React + Firebase + Typescript

-## Allows uploading images and features two display grid mode: Grid and Masonry (based on width and height)
+* Allows uploading images and features two display grid mode:
+  * Grid - 3 items per row
+  * Masonry - enlarge items based on width and height

-## Only PNG and JPEG allowed - Incorrect format will be rejected
+* Only PNG and JPEG allowed - Incorrect format will be rejected

-## Uploaded files are stored in Firebase Storage - Details about each file are stored in Cloud Firestore
+* Uploaded files are stored in Firebase Storage - Details about each file are stored in Cloud Firestore